queone/tree/README.md

   multiple directories are provided.

 Options:
   -f                 Show full file paths.
-Can be placed before or after the directory path.
+Can be placed before or after the dir path.
   -?, --help, -h     Show this help message and exit

 Examples: